pytest-dev/pytest-qt/README.md

 programmers write tests for [PySide](https://pypi.python.org/pypi/PySide) and [PyQt](http://www.riverbankcomputing.com/software/pyqt) applications.

-The main usage is to use the `qtbot` fixture, which provides methods to simulate user interaction, like key presses and mouse clicks:
+The main usage is to use the `qtbot` fixture, responsible for handling `qApp` creation as needed and provides methods to simulate user interaction, like key presses and mouse clicks:

 ```python
 def test_hello(qtbot):